sentioxyz/docs/docs/Developer Guides/sdk-guide/processor-basic.md

 While Sentio processor provides max performance and flexibility, we also support [hosted-subgraph](hosted-subgraph "mention") that still have lots of feature like SQL/GraphQL API, analytic dashboard, multi-versioning.
 So that you could easily run data pipeline on Sentio without writing new code.

 A Sentio processor could handle multiple contracts on multiple chains.
 To import a contract, simple copy the contract's [ABI](abi) JSON file into `abis` directory.
-Run `sentio build` or `sentio gen` will generate contract processor files into the `src/types` directory.&#x20;
+Run `sentio build` or `sentio gen` will generate contract processor files into the `src/types` directory.

 Then you can use the generated contract processor class to bind to an address, and add different [handlers](handlers-and-filters), the SDK also comes up with several built-in contract processors, a minimal processor example with built-in [ERC20 processor](https://sentioxyz.github.io/sentio-sdk/classes/builtin.erc20.ERC20Processor.html) is: